We'll Guide You Through Every Step

 The parties may agree to waive spousal maintenance.
 If a party is unrepresented, the court will not approve a waiver of maintenance unless the unrepresented party indicates that they are aware of the statute laying out the guidelines.

-Unemployed or Underemployed Spouse
+Considerations for Unemployed or Underemployed Spouses

 If a party is voluntarily unemployed or underemployed, spousal maintenance will be calculated on the party’s potential income.